-Adelson middle schoolers in Paula Garrett's science class are touching woolly mammoth fossils on loan from the lab of paleontologist Steve Rowland at UNLV.
+Middle schoolers in Paula Garrett's science class at the Adelson Educational Campus are touching woolly mammoth fossils on loan from the lab of paleontologist Steve Rowland at UNLV.
 How cool is that?
 And they're asking the question, "How did these enormous animals become extinct?"
 Examining the delicate balance of life in the most recent ice age, students then engage in systems modeling to understand interacting variables and their impacts on the fate of the mammoths.

 Playing a dice game simulation of mammoth fates -- including "mammoth lives another year," "mammoth dies of starvation," "mammoth is killed by a hunter," and "a calf is born" -- students investigate population fluctuations and extinction trends.
 They then create and customize computer models in the Startup Incubator, using STELLA software, designing their models to include reinforcing (birth) and balancing (death) loops, and examining the resulting decay curves.